John-6670/SimpleSocialApp/README.md

 - **Public access:**
     - View all existing posts and comments.
+    - Search for posts and comments by content and author username.
 - **Authenticated user access:**
     - Create new posts and comments.
     - Like/unlike existing posts and comments.